 - You can work on your college financial plan with the 5 key components I recommend.

 - You can learn about the different types of colleges and why your assumptions about how much they cost are probably wrong.

-- You can get a quick crash course in student loans by reading about the best student loan options.
+- You can get a quick crash course in student loans by reading my article about the best student loans.

 - You can take my free Scholarship Guide for Busy Parents video course to learn all about scholarships, how they work, and whether they’re a viable option for your student.

 There are plenty of things you can get done right now and in the weeks and months ahead, even once high school resumes.

 This way, you’ll be ahead of the game for your junior year, when you’ll really need to hit planning hard and you’ll need to be doing testing, visits, school selection, and more.

 As always, you can check out my free resources to help you get started or get back on track.
 You can also hire me to help you develop a complete college financial plan for your family.